gabrielanhaia/bookshop/README.md

 - **Studio**: Represents a dance studio with details like name, address, and contact info.
 - **Room**: Represents a room within a studio, including its name, capacity, and equipment.
 - **Equipment**: Represents items in a room, like sound systems and mirrors.
 - **Appointment**: Represents bookings or events scheduled in a room.
+(Not implemented

 ## Implementation